Casehero

 Immediately leading up to the 2006 buyout, HCA, Inc. was struggling with overwhelming bad debt expenses paired with a growing number of patients being treated coming in uninsured.

 Before and during this decline in a span of two years (2004 and 2006), HCA undertook two large stock repurchases at a total cost of over $6 Billion.
-However, by 2005 HCA leadership decided that stock repurchases going forward were unlikely to increase overall stock price, so operations ceased leading up to the BOFA buyout.
+However, by 2005, HCA leadership decided that stock repurchases going forward were unlikely to increase overall stock price, so operations ceased leading up to the BOFA buyout.

 A re-acquisition of this size would have significant effects across the market if it were to be approved before the next trading day, as outlined by Milton Johnson.

-In July of 2006, the board of HCA, Inc. agreed to an LBO with a total transaction value of $33.2 Billion.
-This deal was made up of three different private equity firms providing the direct equity investment.
+In July 2006, the board of HCA, Inc. agreed to an LBO with a total transaction value of $33.2 Billion.
+This deal was made up of three different private equity firms providing direct equity investment.

 Following this deal, overall HCA performance improved drastically with new targeted ad campaigns and lower Emergency Room wait times, drastically increasing hospital throughput.
-This resulted in a very positive effect on the free cash flow for the firm.
+This resulted in a very positive effect on the free cash flow of the firm.

 The biggest issues here are the timing and repurchase price for the firm.
-If the timing were to be gotten incorrectly, there might be a drop in HCA, Inc.’s stock price causing people to believe that BOFA sold at a premium.
+If the timing were to be gotten incorrectly, there might be a drop in HCA, Inc.’s stock price, causing people to believe that BOFA sold at a premium.

 This could obviously result in flagrant accusations throughout the industry and media of both participating in “Greenmail.”